With the education system facing a paradigm shift after the Covid-19 outbreak, children undoubtedly are losing out on the charm of campus life.

 LACKING PERSONAL HYGIENE

 Other teachers complained that children are also lax in their personal hygiene whereas they were used to the proper personal hygiene and making their routine work.
-Many straight head to the computer as soon as they wake up resulting in being unable to maintain decorum in their personal life.
+Some straight head to the computer as soon as they wake up resulting in being unable to maintain decorum in their personal life.
 “Many times, I’ve seen children yawning and sleeping in front of the computer as parents cannot be blamed because they get busy with their work’’, a teacher said.

 TENDENCY TO CHEAT